Many-body cages: disorder-free glassiness from flat bands in Fock space, and many-body Rabi oscillations

+The term many-body flat bands has been used for specific many-body states constructed from single-particle flat-band states(see, e.g.,\citep{danieli2021quantum, santos2020methods}).
+In our work, many-body flat bands emerge as a property of the many-body state graph, independent of a single-particle picture.

-Our research demonstrates not only how one can naturally extend flat bands physics to the many-body state graph, but also gives attainable experimental signatures across multiple platforms - from Rydberg atoms \citep{browaeys2020many} acting as 2D hard-disk systems to ultracold atom quantum simulation platforms that can host lattice gauge theories \citep{wiese2013ultracold, aidelsburger2022cold}.
-While we have focused on generic, system independent signatures, it would not be amiss to expect specific systems to show behaviour unique to themselves, based on the underlying mechanism discussed here.
-For example, in the quantum hard-disk system, many-body cages enhance interface and defect stability \citep{trigueros2025dynamics}.
+Our work not only presents a natural extension of flat-band physics to the many-body state graph, but also gives attainable experimental signatures across multiple platforms—such as Rydberg atoms acting as 2D hard-disk systems or ultracold atom quantum simulation platforms hosting lattice gauge theories \citep{wiese2013ultracold, aidelsburger2022cold}.

-Directions for future work are plentiful: the full zoology of single-particle flat band systems, such as topological (kagome \cite{1992PhRvL..68..855C}) versus imbalanced bipartite (Lieb \cite{1989PhRvL..62.1201L} or diluted graphene \cite{2009RvMP...81..109C}) lattices, can potentially be transposed/enriched into the state graph realm.
-The high dimensionality of the state graph may offer additional features here, as well as potentially providing a richer set of topological features \cite{bergman2008band}.
+Future directions include exploring whether many-body flat bands exhibit a similarly rich zoology to that of single-particle flat band systems, such as topological (kagome \cite{1992PhRvL..68..855C}) or imbalanced bipartite (Lieb \cite{1989PhRvL..62.1201L} or diluted graphene \cite{2009RvMP...81..109C}) lattices.
+Notably, since bipartite imbalance plays a substantial role in lower bounding the size of the $E=0$ band, it offers an additional route for introducing many-body cages into the state graph~(See Fig. S2b in the SM).
+The high dimensionality of the state graph may offer additional features, as well as potential richer topological features \cite{bergman2008band,2023PhRvE.107b4125P}.

-Finally, the statistical mechanics of a `microcanonical ensemble' defined by projecting the many-body system onto a flat band, akin to the projection onto a Landau level in quantum Hall physics, is clearly worthwhile: what are transport properties, instabilities, possibly exotic ones, to be discovered there?
+Finally, single-particle (near-)flat bands arising from lattice geometry have long been known to enhance correlations~\cite{checkelsky2024flat}, and, e.g., promote superconductivity and other correlated states in Moiré systems~\cite{cao2018unconventional, bhowmik2024emergent}.
+In analogy, the statistical mechanics of a microcanonical ensemble, defined by projecting the many-body system onto a many-body flat band, is also a direction worth exploring: what--possibly exotic--properties, instabilities, or other phenomena may be discovered there?

-{\bf Note added:} As we were concluding this work, we became aware of a parallel strand of investigation by Cheryne Jonay and Frank Pollmann as well as Tao-Lin Tan, Yi-Ping Huang, \cite{tan2025interference}.

-\sectionn{Acknowledgments} The authors thank Anushya Chandran, Cheryne Jonay, Vighnesh Dattatraya Naik, Frank Pollmann, and Fabian Ballar Trigueiros for valuable discussions and comments.
-This work was in part supported by the Deutsche Forschungsgemeinschaft under grants FOR 5522 (project-id 499180199) and the cluster of excellence ct.qmat (EXC 2147, project-id 390858490).
-This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 853443).
-The authors gratefully acknowledge the resources on the LiCCA HPC cluster of the University of Augsburg, co-funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 499211671.